Smokey2922/LGSC_SC/README.md

 ## ❓ FAQ

 **Q: Why does antivirus flag it?**
-A: Scanner reads Windows registry and history — antivirus may flag it as suspicious.
+A: Scanner reads Windows Files and history — antivirus may flag it as suspicious.
 Add it to exclusions.

 **Q: Can I use it on multiple PCs?**
 A: No — each license is tied to one PC